Which collar width is suitable for my dog? How do I measure the neck circumference?

 If the collar is too narrow:

-A wider collar distributes pressure more evenly over a larger area of the neck, especially in dogs that pull hard, thus reducing the risk of injury.
-It acts as a kind of buffer that protects the sensitive structures of the neck, including the larynx.
+A wider collar distributes pressure more evenly over a larger area of the neck, especially for strong pulling dogs, thereby reducing the risk of injuries.It acts as a kind of buffer that protects the sensitive structures of the neck, including the larynx.
 It is also important that the material of the collar is soft and skin-friendly to provide additional comfort and protection.

-Advantages of wide collars
+Advantages of Wide Collars

 A wider collar offers several advantages over a narrower collar:

-However, it is important to note that the choice of collar should not depend only on the width.Material, workmanship, fit and specific intended use are also crucial to ensure that the collar is both safe and comfortable for the dog.
+However, it is important to note that the choice of collar should not only depend on the width.
+Material, workmanship, fit, and the specific purpose of use are equally crucial to ensure that the collar is both safe and comfortable for the dog.

-Which collar width for my dog?
+What collar width for my dog?

-1. Very small dogs (like Chihuahuas): A narrow collar with a width of about 1 to 1.5 cm is usually sufficient
+1. Very small dogs (like Chihuahuas): A narrow collar with a width of about 1 to 1.5 cm is usually sufficient.

-5. Large, strong dogs (such as Amstaff, Rottweiler, Dogo Argentino): A collar with a width of 5 cm to 7 cm is recommended.
+5. Large strong dogs (such as Amstaff, Rottweiler, Dogo Argentino): A collar with a width of 5 cm to 7 cm is recommended.

 6. Very large dogs (such as Great Danes, St. Bernards): A collar with a width of 5 cm to 7 cm is advisable.